-The Gothenburg Port Line is currently a single-track line.
-To handle the demand for increased capacity, it needs to be expanded to a double-track line.
+The Gothenburg Port Line is currently a single-track railway line.
+In order to meet the demands of growing transport needs, the Port Line needs to be expanded to a double-track line.

 The Gothenburg Port Line – an important railway link

-The Gothenburg Port Line is one of Sweden's most important railway links; its task is to make it possible for goods traffic from across the Nordic region to reach the harbour districts in Gothenburg.
-The almost 10 km line is single-track and currently is of too low a standard to handle future traffic needs.
-An expansion of the Line to double-track is required in order to increase both the share of rail traffic and the total share of goods traffic.
+The Gothenburg Port Line is one of Sweden's most important railway links.
+The track makes it possible for freight traffic from across the Nordic region to reach the harbour districts in Gothenburg.
+The almost 10 km line is today a single-track line with too low of a standard to meet future traffic needs.
+An expansion of the Port Line to double-track is required in order to increase both the amount of rail traffic and the total amount of freight traffic.

 The future of the harbour is on land

-Gothenburg Harbour is the Nordic region's largest harbour and a natural centre for goods traffic in Scandinavia.
-60% of Sweden's container traffic and 25% of the country's foreign trade goes through here.
+Gothenburg Harbour is the Nordic region's largest harbour and a natural centre for freight traffic in Scandinavia.
+60% of Sweden's container traffic and 35% of the country's foreign trade goes through here.
 The mode of transport that is most efficient from an environmental and an economic perspective is a combination of shipping and rail.
-Heavy rail traffic between the harbour and various locations in Sweden make it possible for businesses around the country to have quick, cost-effective and environmentally smart connections with the Nordic region's largest harbour.
+Heavy rail traffic between the harbour and various locations in Sweden make it possible for businesses around the country to have quick, cost effective and environmentally smart connections with the Nordic region's largest harbour.

-The Gothenburg Port Line Project consists of several sub-projects that will be carried out during different periods of time.
-In the next paragraph you can read more about each sub-project:
+The Gothenburg Port Line Project consists of several sections that will be carried out during different periods of time.
+In the next paragraph you can read more about each section:

 - Kville bangård (Railway yard)

-On the stretch between Pölsebo and Skandiahamnen, we will be building a new track beside the existing one.
+Construction of a new track parallel to the existing track will be carried out on the stretch between Pölsebo and Skandiahamnen.
 The stretch runs through a major industrial area with oil refineries and petroleum industries.
-There are several factors to take into consideration –for example rock shelters, gas pipes and other environmental zones during blasting.
+There are several factors to take into consideration during construction, for example rock shelters, gas pipelines and other environmental zones.

-The lie of the tunnel will be adapted to the terrain so that as much of it as possible will be rock tunnel.
-This will primarily be through Bratterås and under Krokäng.
-Other stretches of track will consist of concrete tunnels and open troughs.
+The location of the tunnel will be adapted to the terrain so that as much of the tunnel as possible will be constructed through rock.
+This will primarily be the case through Bratterås and under Krokäng.
+Other stretches of the track will consist of concrete tunnels and open troughs.
 The surrounding land will be adapted to the landscape.
-On the section at the football field, the roof of the tunnel may be a few metres over the current ground level.
-The field will remain, but may possibly need to be moved somewhat.
-The existing track between Nordviksgatan and Londongatan will be torn up, and the ground adapted to the area surrounding the stretch.
-The project will also involve the demolition and remediation of existing tracks and ground.

-The railway yard will be rebuilt for more simultaneous train movements, future higher speeds, and an increase in the traffic load on existing tracks as well as adaptation to the new bridge over Göta älv.
-We will replace approximately 25 switches in the eastern and western switch zones and adjust the connections to existing tracks.
-Rail traffic to and from Gothenburg Harbour will run as usual while work is in progress on the railway yard.
-Production is planned for 2015-2016.
+The railway yard was rebuilt in 2015-2016 in order to make more simultaneous train movements and future higher speeds possible.
+In the new yard it will be possible for an increase in the traffic load on existing tracks and the yard is now adapted to supplement the new bridge over Göta älv, the Marieholms Bridge.
+We have replaced approximately 25 switches in the eastern and western switch zones and adjusted the connections to existing tracks.

 Photography: Port of Gothenburg